prasoonjain4422/Xmeme-Meme-Stream-app/README.md

 # Getting Started with Create React App

-# This is a basic CRUD application in which you can post memes by providing your name,
+# This is a Full stack CRUD application in which you can post memes by providing your name,
 # caption and url of meme.

 # Memes can be edited later for changing image url or caption or both.